 The legs of this adorable creature might be short, but they are also strong and straight.
 This means they are more robust than most other dogs in the Toy breed group and need daily walks and exercise.
 Despite their short coat, Pugs shed a lot of hair and require regular grooming to keep them happy and healthy.

 Because of their flatter face and short muzzles, Pugs are unfortunately prone to chronic breathing problems, plus issues with wheezing and snoring.
 Their short muzzle means they can’t tolerate much heat or humidity and should ideally be kept indoors during hot weather.
+These conditions are all tied to being a Brachycephalic breed, which you can read more about here.

 Be warned, Pugs are greedy eaters and will gain weight easily if left to their own devices.
 Ensuring they enjoy a controlled diet can help reduce the chances of developing diseases related to obesity such as diabetes and high blood pressure.